debibl/practice-games/README.md

 # practice-games
-Collection of games for college traineeships
+Collection of games for a college traineeship